passcod/caretaker/index.markdown

 This process is based in affording trust to fellow developers.
 There is one obvious security hole
 here: that someone malicious becomes releaser, adds malicious code, and pushes it out.
-The Caretaker model is a _bet_ that our trust is warranted and that this failure scenario will not happen _enough_ to warrant not giving strangers that trust in the first place.
+The Caretaker system is a _bet_ that our trust is warranted and that this failure scenario will not happen _enough_ to warrant not giving strangers that trust in the first place.
+(Nevertheless, there are defined processes for dealing with breaches of this trust.)

-This is not a radical step: most projects routinely grant prolific or even just willing contributors more rights (fancy "member" hats, commit bits, release permissions), so a dedicated person can quite easily obtain rights on many projects simply by being helpful, and then turn around and wreak havoc.
+This is not a radical step: most projects routinely grant prolific or even just willing contributors more rights (fancy “member” hats, commit bits, release permissions), so a dedicated person can quite easily obtain rights on many projects simply by being helpful, and then turn around and wreak havoc.
 It happens.
 It just does not happen _enough_ to put everyone off.

-The Caretaker model formalises that process (to establish expectations and reduce frustration) and limits it to a very specific interaction with a clear, well-defined goal (to encourage participation) which has an evident and effective result benefitting both the releaser and the project (to make it appealing for everyone).
+The Caretaker system formalises that process (to establish expectations and reduce frustration) and limits it to a very specific interaction with a clear, well-defined goal (to encourage participation) which has an evident and effective result benefitting both the releaser and the project (to make it appealing for everyone).

-To become a releaser under the Caretaker model, a person needs to file a [release proposal], which is described in the next section.
+To become a releaser under the Caretaker system, a person needs to file a [release proposal], which is described in the next section.
 Then, the project's **caretakers**, after reviewing and discussing and possibly asking for more or pushing back on the proposal, either deny or **approve** it, after which the person becomes a **releaser**, tasked with accomplishing what their proposal was about.